CR7sewey/e-commerce-api-nodejs-auth-workflow/e-commerce-api-nodejs/README.md

 - Now I changed the authentication middleware to give the same result as before.
 If I run the app as before, it will work exactly the same, bcs the refreshToken is not being used anywhere.

+#### Refactor Auth Middleware - RefreshToken
+- Now what I've done?
+First, get both tokens. then, if we have the access token, we do the basic thing, which is to verify that token and all of that basic thing.
+If not, lets check if we have the refresh one.
+If not, throw an error.
+If yes, we are gonna check if the refreshToken received from verifyToken is present in the db (Token) and if is valid (only if exists). if this, then we need again to attachCookies to the response.